Towards $A + B$ theory in conifold transitions for Calabi-Yau threefolds: Introduction

-For (4), the goal is to reconstruct VHS on $\M_X$ from VHS on $\M_Y$ and $A(Y)$.
-The deformation of $\bar{X}$ is unobstructed.
-Moreover it is well known that $\on{Def}(\bar{X}) \cong H^1 (Y^{\circ}, T_{Y^{\circ}})$.
-Even though the deformation of $Y^{\circ}$ is obstructed (in the direction transversal to $\M_Y$), there is a first order deformation parameterized by $H^1 (Y^{\circ}, T_{Y^{\circ}})$ which gives enough initial condition to uniquely determine the degeneration of Hodge bundles on $\M_{\bar{X}}$ near $\M_Y$.
-A technical result needed in this process is a short exact sequence $0 \to V \to H^3(X) \to H^3(Y^\circ) \to 0$ which connects the limiting mixed Hodge structure (MHS) of Schmid on $H^3(X)$ and the canonical MHS of Deligne on $H^3(Y^\circ)$ (cf.~Proposition \ref{p:lift}).
+which connects the limiting mixed Hodge structure (MHS) of Schmid on $H^3(X)$ and the canonical MHS of Deligne on $H^3(Y^\circ)$ (cf.~Proposition \ref{p:lift}).
 Together with the monodromy data associated to the ODPs, which is encoded in the relation matrix $A$ of the extremal rays on $Y$, we will be able to determine the VHS on $\M_X$ near $\M_Y$.
 In the process, an extension of Schmid's nilpotent orbit theorem \cite{Schmid} to degenerations with certain non-normal crossing discriminant loci is also needed.
 See Theorem~\ref{p:gnot} for details.